Mayank-Parasramka/Klugde-Question-Mayank/Solution.md

 ```bash
  exiftool spiral.jpg
 ```
-and we get this in the comment:   **I5ZGKYLUEBLW64TLFQQE433XEB2HE6JAORXSAZDFMNXWIZJAORUGS4ZAKRUWMICSMR4GC2TKPJTSA5DCEBZEG5KRNRLGO3SONQ======**
+and we get this in the comment:   **"I5ZGKYLUEBLW64TLFQQE433XEB2HE6JAORXSAZDFMNXWIZJAORUGS4ZAKRUWMICSMR4GC2TKPJTSA5DCEBZEG5KRNRLGO3SONQ======"**

 This is Base 32
 we get:
-**Great Work, Now try to decode this Tif Rdxajjzg tb rCuQlVgnNl**
+**"Great Work, Now try to decode this Tif Rdxajjzg tb rCuQlVgnNl"**

-Now this was a custom cipher where the shift is in Fibonacci series, also hinted with the spiral picture.
+Now this was a custom cipher where the shift is in Fibonacci series, also hinted with the spiral picture since a spiral is mathematically represented through fibonacci series.
 I used this code for its encryption
 ```python
 def fibo(n_terms):